SAP-samples/datasphere-fedml/GCP/README.md

 If 'custom' is provided, then the `training_inputs` should match the training inputs for a CustomTrainingJob in Vertex AI.

-In addition, if using 'custom' and getting data from SAP Data Warehouse Cloud in your training script, you will need to do the following:
+In addition, if using 'custom' and getting data from SAP Datasphere in your training script, you will need to do the following:
 1. upload the config.json to the GCS bucket you specified to the DwcGCP constructor.
 2. In your training script, where you are creating the instance of DbConnection, you will need to use the url parameter and pass url='/gcs/'+bucket_name+'/config.json', where bucket_name is one of the cmd arguments you passed to the args parameter in `params`.